gamemanual0/gm0/source/docs/common-mechanisms/drivetrains/index.rst

 2. **Agility**: There are many factors to agility: top speed, acceleration, turning radius, turn speed, and ability to strafe.
 Note that turning radius is an often overlooked feature that is critical to the overall agility of the drivetrain.
 Generally, a solid drivetrain should have a free speed (speed under no load) in the range of 4.5-6 feet/second.

-   A good resource to determine the agility of a drivetrain is the :doc:`/docs/power-and-electronics/motor-guide/jvn-calculator`; refer to that section for more information.
 3. **Number of motors and gear ratio**: Generally, new teams may try to use only two motors on the drivetrain.
 While this is possible, it is not recommended, as all competitive teams use 4+ motors on the drivetrain.
 Another issue stemming from experience is that most teams’ drivetrains are too slow.
 More advanced teams may focus on the ability to play :term:`defense <Defense>`, but in general, maneuverability and speed are the main factors to a successful drivetrain.

    60:1 and 40:1 motors are **almost always too slow for FTC drivetrain use cases**.
 Any gear ratio between 16:1 and 20:1 is perfectly reasonable on 4 inch wheels.
 19.2:1 on 4 inch wheels is a popular choice because it enables one to go 1 to 1 off of a 19.2:1 planetary motor.
 This ratio gives a great balance, having near instant acceleration and a high top speed.